lqt0223/promise/README.md

 8. **exception capture**:  besides explicit rejection, a promise can capture a thrown error or exception in its body

 9. **static methods**:  "Promise.resolve", "Promise.reject", "Promise.all" & "Promise.reject"

+10. **re-thenablilty**: by calling 'Promise.prototype.then' on a promise multiple times, concurrent async jobs are scheduled